HEARTS OF STONE

 — Children's Literature

-The multiple award-winning novel is the tenth of Kathleen's twenty-five books.
-It is written for readers age 11 to adult who enjoy American Civil War historical fiction—without sex, gore, or explicit violence.
+Thus begins the multiple award-winning tenth published books by bestselling author Kathleen Ernst.
+It is written for readers age 11 to adult who enjoy historical fiction without sex, gore or explicit violence.

 Story Description